teleportaloo/PDX-Bus/README.markdown

-PDX Bus is an award winning application that displays arrival times for public transport in Portland, Oregon.
+PDX Bus is an award winning application that displays departure times for public transport in Portland, Oregon.

 (PDX Bus won Best in Show at the [CivicApps.org](http://www.CivicApps.org) awards)

-This little application uses the Internet to quickly access TriMet's live tracking data to display arrival times perfectly formatted for the iPhone.
-It allows you to bookmark frequently used stops, displays recently accessed stops, and gives details for arrivals which are en-route.
+This little application uses the Internet to quickly access TriMet's live tracking data to display departure times perfectly formatted for the iPhone.
+It allows you to bookmark frequently used stops, displays recently accessed stops, and gives details for departures which are en-route.

 You can enter the stop "id" of the stop (as displayed at each stop or station) or you can browse the routes for the stop.